 However, there can be drawbacks depending on the objective or role of an investment.
 If for example you already have significant equity risk and your objective is diversification or risk mitigation, you may be better served with a dedicated diversifying strategy, such as a negatively or non-correlated trend-following CTA.

-For example, as of June 2022 our flagship Auspice Diversified (Series X) was +17.6% YTD whereas our return-stacked Auspice One Fund (Series A) was +1.0% YTD, with the “traditional” component of the Auspice One Fund weighing on returns.
+For example, as of June 2022 our flagship Auspice Diversified (Series X) was +17.6% YTD whereas our return-stacking Auspice One Fund (Series A) was +1.0% YTD, with the “traditional” component of the Auspice One Fund weighing on returns.
 We expect the Auspice One Fund to outperform full cycle, however in equity market sell-offs, many CTAs like Auspice Diversified will tend to outperform.

 There tends to be a spectrum of returns that considers equity correlation and risk-adjusted returns (Sharpe).
 On the left side are your pure and most reliable diversifiers: tail-hedge strategies.
 These strategies have a strong negative equity correlation but generally a low or even negative Sharpe, and thus are not practical for most investors.
 In the middle you have Trend-Following CTAs that can have a low or even negative equity correlation.
 These tend to be most accretive to portfolios, albeit with Sharpe Ratios that don’t always stand out when correlation isn’t considered.
 CTAs tend to be the most practical diversifiers and largest components of “Crisis-Risk Offset” and “Risk-Mitigating Strategies” in portfolios of large pensions and sovereign wealth plans (see more on this here).

-Where Does a Return Stacked Portfolio Fit?
+Where Does a Return Stacking Portfolio Fit?

 One question we frequently receive is “where” does such a strategy belong?
 Generally, most Trend-Following CTAs and commodity strategies would belong in an “Alternative”, “Hedge Fund”, “Inflation-Protection”, or “Diversifying” sub-portfolio.

-In the case of a return stacked portfolio, we would recommend that the largest beta or risk factor likely is the best determinant of where a strategy belongs.
+In the case of a return stacking portfolio, we would recommend that the largest beta or risk factor likely is the best determinant of where a strategy belongs.
 For example, with the Auspice One Fund we overlay our core CTA alpha strategies on top of a traditional-like portfolio which is most influenced (~70%) by equity risk.
 Accordingly, we would recommend it sit in an equity portfolio, and generally our investors thus far have utilized the strategy as an “equity-replacement”.

 Perhaps you want to maintain equity exposure but are uncertain about the outlook given rising rates, inflation and other factors?
-In this case a return stacked portfolio such as the Auspice One Fund may be a compelling solution.
+In this case a return stacking portfolio such as the Auspice One Fund may be a compelling solution.

-How Has Returned Stacking Performed?
+How Has Return Stacking Performed?

 We think Auspice’s return stacking solution, the Auspice One Fund, is unique.
 However, we are not alone in the category with two main competitors that have generated strong performance across several environments with funds available to US investors.